krishujeniya/Matrix-Calculator/README.md

 - **Clear Result Display:**
   - Results are displayed prominently in a label below the input fields and calculation button.
-  - Ensures users can easily see the calculated determinant.
+  - Ensures users can easily see the calculated results.

 ## Built With